br-mat/pantiltcamera/motionEyeInstallGuide.md

 <br>

-Then select like shown below the OS, you can try others as well make sure to use the latest guide from Motioneye then to complete the installation.
+Then select the OS like shown below.
+You can try others as well but make sure to use the latest guide from motionEye to complete the installation.

 ![Picture 1: bake OS](/doc/imager.jpg "bake OS")

-Reinsert your SD card and create a file on the card. called 'wpa_supplicant.conf', this file should give you access to your local Network:
+Reinsert your SD card and create a file on the card called 'wpa_supplicant.conf', this file should give you access to your local Network:

     country=yourCOUTRYCODE
     update_config=1